About the Catalog

 Descriptive text about your programs and disciplines may be updated by sending email to email@example.com.

 Major and Minor requirement updates are due each December 15th for the following catalog year.
-Updates may be mailed to the DARS Coordinator, CCIT 337.
+Updates may be sent to the UAccess Degree Audit Team.

 Please call or email if you have any questions about the updating process.
 Your input is essential to maintaining this site.